mazal/untrammeled-penny/README.md

 ### Notes — WILT Summary

-The tremendous and varied Markdown implementations that exist in the field should be made clear.
-This led to confusion and frustration as I started.
-Particularly in testing new ideas, the inconsistent rendering left me feeling helpless.
-It stopped my ability to absorb even the basics of what otherwise should be a streamlined, get-to-work language.
+The tremendous and varied Markdown implementations in the field should be made clear.
+This led to confusion and frustration as I started, particularly in testing new ideas.
+The inconsistent rendering left me feeling helpless and stopped my ability to absorb even the basics of what otherwise should be a streamlined, get-to-work language.

 After research and due diligence, I see CommonMark[^4] and GitHub flavored[^5] as essential and widely used implementations.
 CommonMark seemed intent on a consortium to determine standards, led by a top-flight corps of volunteer engineers, ranging from the cream of Stack Overflow/Exchange to GitHub, Pandoc, Reddit, et al. However, their last “Spec” seems to have been developed two years ago, in 2021, and none has been formally published afaik.[^6] ‼️ MultiMark is yet another seemingly **important Markdown branch** I should document.

 I enjoy using MacDown Editor with Marked2 parser/renderer/previewer (oy!), plus Zettlr for organizing attribuion.
 However, each new Markdwon concept, particularly newer elements, was generating confusion—not understanding if inconsistencies or unexpected behavior was due to user error (me) or differences in parsing engine or settings, on and on.
 The helpful (and excellent) tool, Babelmark 3[^7] by Alexandre Mutel [^8], renders a comparison of over 250+ (‼️ cite?)
 Markdown “converts servers,” along with relevant information attached to each run.
 It is a fantastic tool.
 Nonetheless, the “noise” of many instances and a very reasonable 1000-line limit limit the tool for day-to-day production use.

 After much trial and error, I’ve settled on my stash of GitHub repos to demo and test run final `.md` files—especially READMEs.
 I am confident that what renders well on GitHub will conform and render well in most spaces where I want these files to be hosted.
-In fact, after cleaning up my “tests” here on GitHub and pasting them back into my local directories, both MacDown and Marked2 behave beautifully in _EVERY SINGLE edge case!_ 🎉 (err, well most.. woohoo!)
+In fact, after cleaning up my “tests” here on GitHub and pasting them back into my local directories, both MacDown and Marked2 behave beautifully in _EVERY SINGLE edge case!_ 🎉 (err, well, most.. woohoo!)

 GitHub (for now) is not the ideal space to build a _starter_ developer house.
 It’s powerful while streamlined.. and yet daunting (to me, rn).
 On the other hand, as a repository of `.md` files, GitHub is perfect!
 I can’t get into too much trouble posting READMEs 😳.
 I’m excited to start my coding journey, knowing I have a safe place to test and host documentation–the lifeblood of the student.